Facing Domestic Violence Charges In Georgia? Here’s What You Need to Know

 Domestic abuse is a broad term, and offenders can be charged and punished in different ways depending on the nature of the relationship between the alleged victim and the offender, the accused’s criminal history and prior convictions, as well as the circumstances of each individual case.

-Factors Involved In Issuing a Domestic Violence Conviction
+Factors Involved in Charging Someone with Domestic Violence

 Domestic violence can be charged as either a state or federal crime.
 Depending on the circumstances, these charges can result in either a misdemeanor conviction or a felony conviction.
 Check out this website to read about the United States federal law regarding domestic violence.